bar181/BurndownMasters/README.md

 - radiator: visual progress - Product backlog with quick summary of each sprint showing progress in easy foramt
 24. PO describes our 4 stakeholders - visualized on slide 6 (radiator is images of stakeholders)
 25. Developers describe (demo)
+BR demo: Show product, quick review of what we did: sprint 1) tips, sprint 2) added categories based on feedback, sprint 3) verified user functionality leading to more content
     - Welcome page (home)
     - Local setup
     - Useful tips online
     - Make workers happy (changed environments)
     - Create categories
     - New content
     - Verified students post
     - CD system
     - logout
-- new posts by category based on interviewing students
+    - new posts by category based on interviewing students BA demo - show sprint plan and recap
-26. PO solicits feedback
+26. PO solicits feedback (budget is 2-4 minutes - must cutoff at 9:00 into presentation)
 - What would you like to have in next increment (said verbally)
 27. PO future plans (PBI shown) - slide 11
 - images